GM Vehicle Set Platforms

 Development of the Vehicle Set strategy was started in the 2013-2014 timeframe by GM CEO Mary Barra when she headed GM’s product development department before succeeding Dan Akerson as CEO in January 2016.
 The project is currently lead by GM Executive Vice President of Product Development, Mark Reuss.

 The concept behind Vehicle Sets is best compared to Lego-like component sets that redefine what the automotive industry has typically referred to as platforms.

-The VSS strategy sees GM developing four highly flexible and scalable “vehicle sets” to cover front-wheel drive vehicles, rear-wheel-drive vehicles, crossovers, and sport utility vehicles and trucks of all different sizes.
+Currently, GM’s vehicle set strategy involves developing four highly flexible and scalable “vehicle sets” to cover front-wheel drive cars, crossover, rear-wheel-drive vehicles, and sport utility vehicles and trucks of all different sizes.
 The four sets are:

-- VSS-T for rear-wheel-drive or 4WD pickup trucks and SUVs with a longitudinal powertrain orientation
+- VSS-T for rear-wheel-drive or 4WD pickup trucks, SUVs or vans

-GM chief of global vehicle product development, Mark Reuss, has stated that the first GM Vehicle Set is set to go into production in 2020.
-It is currently unknown which of the four vehicle sets this will be.
+GM chief of global vehicle product development, Mark Reuss, has stated that the first two GM vehicle sets will go into production in calendar year 2020.
+The first two sets will be VSS-T and VSS-F.

-GM faces a series of challenges in bringing the VSS concept to life, namely tremendous complexity and enormous costs.
+GM faces a series of challenges in bringing the vehicle set strategy concept to life, namely complexity and cost hurdles.

 Here’s how we expect GM will use the four vehicle sets in future GM vehicles:

-- All future rear-drive cars and possible crossovers, including most Cadillacs and the Chevrolet Camaro
+- All future rear-drive cars and possibly crossovers, including most Cadillacs and the Chevrolet Camaro

 - GM VSS-F Vehicle Set Platform